3 Days in Fort Myers Itinerary (Plus Travel Tips)

 Pulled Pork Tacos at the Boat House Bar and Grille Fort Myers

-Now that you know some of the best things to do during your 3 days in Fort Myers itinerary, here are some great places to stay.
+Now that you know some of the best things to do, here are some great places to stay.

 The Westin Cape Coral: Visit Fort Myers hosted us at the Westin Cape Coral, and we really loved our stay here.
 The property is a 4-Star hotel and overlooks the Marina.
 One of my favorite things to do was sit on our balcony for the sunrise.
 They also have an excellent breakfast menu, and we loved the outdoor seating and bar.